 Every MCP server is built on something.
 Behind the 5,000+ servers in the ecosystem, a surprisingly small number of frameworks and SDKs do the heavy lifting — handling JSON-RPC transport, tool schema generation, authentication, and the protocol handshake that makes MCP work.

 This review covers the tools developers use to build MCP servers: official SDKs maintained by the Agentic AI Foundation (donated by Anthropic in late 2025), and the third-party frameworks that add higher-level abstractions on top.
-The ecosystem spans five languages — Python, TypeScript, Go, Java, and Kotlin — with Python dominating adoption by a wide margin.
+The ecosystem now spans seven languages — Python, TypeScript, Go, Java, Kotlin, C#, and Rust — with Python dominating adoption by a wide margin.
+Since our original review in March 2026, two new official SDKs launched (C# with Microsoft, Rust), the Rust SDK reached v1.0 and iterated to v1.5.0 in six weeks, and the MCP Apps specification introduced interactive UI capabilities that frameworks are racing to support.

 The headline: FastMCP is the most important project in the MCP ecosystem that most users never see.
-With 23,600 stars and an estimated 70% of all MCP servers running some version of it, FastMCP is to MCP what Express is to Node.js — the framework that made the protocol accessible.
+With 24,900 stars, ~1.9 million downloads per day (up from ~1 million last month), and an estimated 70% of all MCP servers running some version of it, FastMCP is to MCP what Express is to Node.js — the framework that made the protocol accessible.
+Its v3.2 release adds MCP Apps support, letting tools return interactive UIs — charts, dashboards, forms — rendered directly in conversations.
 The official SDKs provide the foundation, but FastMCP made it easy.

 Python — The Dominant Ecosystem